se7enxweb/exponential/doc/INSTALL.md

 ### Zeta Components:

-eZ Publish 6.0 edition requires the latest stable release of Zeta Components.
+Exponential 6.0 edition requires the latest stable release of Zeta Components.
    To install this, you also need to use composer.